XDgov/data-design-standards/_components/agency-logo.md

   If your agency logo is presented elsewhere in a website that users will be viewing your data visualization in, including the logo next to your visualization is not necessary.
 For print-based data visualizations, your agency logo should always be included.
 </p>
 <p>
   For more information on logo placement, spacing, and styling, refer to your agency’s most recent brand guidelines.
+For U.S. Census Bureau employees, you can find the Corporate Identity and Branding Standards <a href="https://www.census.gov/about/policies/style-guide.html" target="_blank">here</a>.
 </p>
 <h2>Example</h2>
 <div class="usa-chart-card">